Emil1577/Homework-12-15-2022/README.md

 Migrated CSS of benefits to just one "benefit-lead"

 Deleted Online-reputation-management and social-media-marketing CSS files and merge to seacrh-engine-optimization.
 Edited the index file to apply CSS changes.

+Merge all IMG css in to one element

+Merge all H2 in to one CSS